The sample size required in importance sampling: Testing for convergence

 The size of $q_n$ is our criterion for diagnosing convergence of importance sampling.
 The general prescription is that if for some value of $n$ the quantity $q_n$ is smaller than some pre-specified threshold (say, $0.01$), declare that $n$ is large enough for importance sampling to work.
 Note that the random variable $Q_n$ always lies between $0$ and $1$, and therefore $q_n\in [0,1]$.
 Moreover, given any $n$, it is possible to estimate $q_n$ up to any desired degree of accuracy by repeatedly simulating $Q_n$ and taking an average, since $q_n = \ee(Q_n)$ and $Q_n$ always lies between $0$ and $1$.
 Lastly, note that for estimating $q_n$ using simulations in the above manner, it suffices to know the density $\rho$ up to an unspecified normalizing constant.
+Repeatedly calculating $Q_n$, however, may be computationally expensive if either $n$ is too large or $\rho$ is too complex.

 Why should one expect the smallness of the quantity $q_n$ to be a valid diagnostic criterion for convergence of importance sampling?
 First, let us hasten to add the caveat that one can produce examples where it does not work.
 One such example is the following: Take a large number $N$.
 Let $\mu$ be the uniform distribution on $\{1,2,\ldots, N\}$.
 Let $\nu$ be the distribution that puts mass $1/2N$ on the points $1,2,\ldots, N-1$, and mass $(N+1)/2N$ on the point $N$.
 Then $\rho(x) = 1/2$ for $x=1,2,\ldots, N-1$ and $\rho(N)=(N+1)/2$.
 Under the sampling measure $\mu$, $\rho = 1/2$ with probability $1-1/N$.
 Therefore when $1\ll n\ll N$, the quantity $q_n$ will be small; but convergence of importance sampling will not happen until $n\gg N$.